 “I was a ghost in the afterlife.
 Now I have returned to life in Asier’s body.
 I don’t think I’ll ever get used to being on this plane again.”

 Alazne chuckles.
 She takes a deep breath, and nods as if she understands.
-She looks at me with a lovely expression that I can’t quite decipher.
+She looks at me with an expression that I can’t decipher.
 She’s not smiling nor frowning, but it’s somewhere between the two.
-Her eyes ask me a million questions, and I don’t have a good answer for any of them.
+Her eyes ask me a million questions for which I lack any good answers.

 “And before your horrible accident in one of those death machines, which place or places did you come to consider your home?”